SondreUM/UiTHack25/crypto/Curvy_Fascination/writeup/README.md

 writeup of the challenge.
 His writeup can be found online [here](https://github.com/hgarrereyn/Th3g3ntl3man-CTF-Writeups/tree/master/2017/picoCTF_2017/problems/cryptography/ECC2/ECC2.md) or locally in a touched up version [here](ECC2.md)

-I will try to explain the solution myself, but if the explanation falls short feel free to look up the writeup mentioned before as the it is truly an exceptional one.
+I will try to explain the solution myself, but if the explanation falls short feel free to look up the writeup mentioned before as it is truly an exceptional one.

+To recap what our objective is: we need to find the scalar N that makes

+$Q = N * P$

 Now, given that we have already calculated b for the curve (in Defining Curves) we can add it to the information we know